 Our results can be applied to more general situations.
 Again, it is intriguing to start from the first-order results.
-Since time delay is subject to initial ambiguities, let us consider the exchange of pulses and the resulting redshift \eqref{eq:z1}.
+Since time delay is subject to initial subtleties, let us consider the exchange of pulses and the resulting redshift \eqref{eq:z1}.
 Each term in \eqref{eq:z1} exhibits a distinct pattern, which can be used to disentangle the different effects.
 For example, in the context of PTAs, we can first average over time and over pulsars at different positions.
 This average is insensitive to propagation effects.
-Then, one can reconstruct the gravitational potential to account for the time-dilation effects, that is those associated with the expansion and the acceleration induced by the gravitational potential.
+Then, one can reconstruct the gravitational potential to account for the time-dilation effects, that is, those associated with the expansion and the acceleration induced by the gravitational potential.
 This ideal procedure allows us to isolate the propagation effect at different times.

 To compare with PTA literature, consider a coherent plane GW along the $x=x^1$ direction given by $h^{(1)}_{ij}=h(t-x) e^{+/\times}_{ij}$, where $ e^{+/\times}_{ij}$ are the $+$ or $\times$ polarization tensors.
 Using Eq.~\eqref{eq:z1}, we recover the well-known GW induced redshift \cite{Estabrook:1975jtn,Romano:2023zhb}, namely